 Nope.
 Come and camp and hang out with people as much or as little as you want.

 It’ll be a chill weekend in the woods with a bunch of queers!
-This event doesn’t have any particular core structure except the community gathering each day – if you want to bring an activity, do it!
+This event doesn’t have any particular core structure – if you want to bring an activity, do it!
 We’ve had group hikes, folks offering yoga classes, games of many kinds (from capture-the-flag to board games), kite-flying, group conversations about race, inclusivity, and related issues, storytelling at the fire circle, star-gazing parties.
 You can plan on doing any of those things, or leading something that you’d like to see happen, or anything else you think would be fun to share!
 Expect to see spontaneous workshops and activities arise.
 You can choose to participate or not in any group activity that is going on.
 Expect to meet new people and make new friends.
 It’s also easy to have an introvert-weekend in the woods, with sips of community connection when you desire – there’s plenty of somewhat-more-distant space to camp in, so that you can get some nourishing alone-time in the woods.

 What about cost?

 YES!
 Please come camping!
 You are welcome and wanted here.
 No one will be turned away for lack of funds, ever.
 The ten dollars we ask for is only to cover the cost of the space rental and a few other group expenses.
 We have been hosting this event since 2017 and it always works out.
 Some people pay more, some people pay less, ALL ARE WELCOME.